Subject Source: Library of Congress Subject Headings

-Overview The Molly Peacock Collection contains personal and literary related correspondence, manuscript drafts and revisions of this American poet's prose and poetry works, publications, teaching materials, and photographs.
+Overview The Molly Peacock papers contains personal and literary related correspondence, manuscript drafts and revisions of this American poet's prose and poetry works, publications, teaching materials, and photographs.
 The collection also contains artwork such as paintings by Molly Peacock and by other artists, as well as posters, advertisements, and costumes for poetry readings and other events.
-The Binghamton University Libraries has a collection of monographs from her personal poetry library and...
+The Binghamton University Libraries has a collection of monographs from her personal poetry library and all...

 Dates: 1955 - 2017; Majority of material found within 1970 - 1997